ultimatemanu/retro-board/README.md

 ### Debugging the server

-- Run `npm run start-server-debug`
+- Run `yarn start-server-debug`
-- Don't forget to start the client side as well `npm run start-ui`
+- Don't forget to start the client side as well `yarn start-ui`
 - A Chrome Dev tool will open, wait a bit until it finishes loading
 - It will break at the first line of code, so once it's there, click continue
 - Then wait a bit (could be 20-30 seconds) for the code to run and the server to work properly